EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Programming and Computation Models

 Outside this primary loop, each module is responsible for two distinct data categories: immutable data and mutable data (i.e., the \texttt{state}).
 Immutable data, often initialized during object instantiation via Python's \texttt{\_\_init\_\_} method, encompass static hyperparameters pertinent to each module and might include external datasets for specific problems.
 These remain unchanged throughout the computational life-cycle.
 In contrast, the \texttt{state} is initialized after the entire workflow has been assembled, starting with the topmost module and proceeding recursively through the dependency tree.
 During computation, as the global state is activated, state management ensures that each module receives its specific state data as the primary argument for its function.
 This segmented strategy enables each module to concentrate on updating its own state, while collaboratively participating in the comprehensive update of a unified global state.

-One of the distinguishing attributes of our methodology is its foundational alignment with the tenets of functional programming.
-This approach accentuates a distinct separation between data and functions, ensuring that functions remain free from side effects.
-The deliberate segregation of the algorithm, problem, and workflow into distinct modules enhances the flexibility of our model.
-This modular architecture fosters adaptability, streamlines the workflow, and supports heterogeneous execution.
+One of the distinguishing attributes of \ourlib{} is its foundational alignment with the tenets of functional programming.
+This approach accentuates a distinct separation between data and functions, thus ensuring that functions remain free from side effects.
 From this perspective, executing an EC algorithm can be perceived as orchestrating state updates via a coherent data flow, which can be formally articulated as follows.